Accenture/accenture.github.io/_drafts/trying-out-kubernetes-1-2.md

 In this post, we go over setting up a simple application on the newly released Kubernetes 1.2 version, which has simplified configuration and made k8s easier to use.

 ## Installation

-Installing Kubernetes on OS X is straightforward by running the two lines
+Installing Kubernetes on OS X is straightforward by running the two lines:

 {% highlight bash %}
 export KUBERNETES_PROVIDER=vagrant